nasirlukman/nasirlukman.github.io/_posts/2025-02-19-bare-earth.md

 The main challenge in generating a nationwide bare earth composite for Indonesia is scalability.
 My current approach exceeds Google Earth Engine’s computational limits when applied at scale.
 To overcome this, I need to optimize the process or split the computation into hundreds of smaller patches.

 This is an ongoing experiment, and I hope to refine the method further.
-If you have suggestions or insights, feel free to share.
+If you have suggestions or insights, please feel free to share!